KyloIO/kylo-docs/how-to-guides/NiFiProcessorsDocs.rst

 |image16|

 To get dependent feed execution context data, specify the keys that you are looking for.
-This is done through the "Matching Execution Context Keys" property .
+This is done through the "Matching Execution Context Keys" property.
 The dependent feed execution context will only be populated the specified matching keys.

 For example: